 Four factors make for continuity.
 Of these one first may consider the normative structure of our conscious and intentional acts.
 In saying that the structure is normative I mean, of course, that it can be violated.
 For such acts may be directed, not to what truly is good, but to maximizing individual or group advantage.
-Again, they may be directed, not to the truth that is affirmed because a virtually unconditioned has been grasped, but to any of the misconceptions of truth that have been systematized in sundry philosophies: naive realism, empiricism, rationalism, idealism, positivism, pragmatism, phenomenology, existentialism.
-Finally, they may be directed, not to increasing human understanding, but to satisfying the "objective" or the "scientific" or the "meaningful" norms set up by some logic or method that finds it convenient to leave human understanding out of the picture.
+Again, they may be the directed, not to the truth that is affirmed because a virtually unconditioned has been grasped, but to any of the misconceptions of truth that have been systematized in sundry philosophies: naive realism, empiricism, rationalism, idealism, positivism, pragmatism, phenomenaology, existentialism.
+Finally, they may be directed, not to increasing human understanding, but to satisfying the "objective" or the the "meaningful" "scientific" Anorms set up by some logic or method that finds it convenient to leave human winds understanding out of the picture.

-The structure, then, of our conscious and intentional operations can be violated in various manners.
+The structure, then, of our conscious and intentional operatoions can be violated in various manners.
 There results the dialectic of positions and counter-positions.
 But the fact of this dialectic only objectifies and manifests the need for man to be authentic.
 At once, it invites him to intellectual and to moral conversion, while it points to the social and the cultural failure of those peoples that have insisted they could get along very well with neither intellectual nor moral conversion.

 A second factor in continuity is God's gift of his love.
-It is a gift, not something due to our natures, but something that God freely bestows.
+It is a free gift, for loving is intrinsically free now is the It is a gift, not something due to our natures, but something but it a gift freely bestows.
 It is given in various measures.
 But it is ever the same love, and so it ever tends in the same direction, to provide a further factor for continuity.

 A third factor is the permanence of dogma.
-The mysteries that God alone knows, that he has revealed, that the church has defined, may in the course of time become better understood.
+What The mysteries that God alone knows, that he has revealed, that the church has defined, may in the course of time become better understood.
 But what is to be understood, is not some item within the ambit of human knowledge.
 It is just what God has revealed, and so dogma in this sense is permanent.
-Human understanding of it has ever to be in eodem dogmate, eodem sensu eademque sententia (DS 3020).
+Human understanding of it has ever to be in codem dogmate, codem sensu eademque sententia (DS 3020).